leemeichin/blog/posts/can-you-crack-the-code.md

 ---

-Try and solve it yourself first, so you've got an answer to check against.
-You can either use the same notebook from the intro for this, or make a new one yourself.
-What we're going to do now is write the rules and facts that will lead us to a solution to this puzzle.

 According to Leon Sterling and Ehud Shapiro in _The Art of Prolog_[^2], this type of problem falls quite neatly under the umbrella of non-deterministic programming.
 This is because we're essentially going to build an algorithm that will use what they describe as a `generate and test` solution.
 We're going to write something that will take our clues and run through all the possible answers until it lands on the only one that fits.
 We're not aiming for beautiful optimisation here so this good enough, although the code we write will be tightly coupled to the exact puzzle provided.

 So, let's begin with our set of rules: